 Data from paper questionnaires were then captured using OCR technology (optical reading of documents).
 After initial central checks (integrity of questionnaire identification numbers) the PAPI data sets were created.
-These data sets were then sent to regional coordinators for logical checking, for follow up removals of households and for correction of errors.
-After that the PAPI data sets were delivered to the CZSO again where they, pooled with exports from CAPI questionnaires and then supercontrols and central processing were carried out.
+These data sets were then sent to regional coordinators for logical checkingand for correction of errors.
+After that the PAPI data sets were delivered to the CZSO again where they were pooled with exports from CAPI questionnaires, and then supercontrols and further central processing were applied to produce clean data.